Saratoga Dermatology and Medical Spa

 - Chemical peels: Moderate and deep peels penetrate the deeper layers of the skin using high concentrations of acids.
 Deep peels are very effective, but should only be performed by a highly-trained and experienced dermatologist.
 The side effects of deep peels include swelling, crusting, and redness that can last for several weeks or months.

-- Fillers: The same fillers used to reduce wrinkling can be used to temporarily smooth mild acne scars.
+- Fillers: The same dermal fillers used to reduce wrinkles can be used to temporarily smooth mild acne scars.

 As you can see, multiple treatment options exist for treating acne and acne scars.
 You can learn what treatments are best for you by requesting a consultation at Saratoga Dermatology using the online form, or calling our office at (518) 581-2860 to schedule an appointment.